minkamanki/phonebook/README.md

 ## Docker Setup and Running

-This project includes a `docker-compose.yml` that sets up the database, backend, and frontend.
+This project includes a `docker-compose.yml` which sets up the database, backend, and frontend.

 ### Prerequisites